-Progress Reports for Peer Review: Each group is expected to prepare a progress report with your preliminary findings that is approximately 5 pages or 1,250 words in length.
+Progress Reports for Peer Review: In South Africa, we will have a class devoted to peer review ahead of the final project presentations at retreat.
+Before this class session, your group is expected to prepare a progress report with your preliminary findings that is approximately 5 pages or 1,250 words in length.
 In this progress report, be sure to remind the reader of your research question and secondary questions, the hypotheses you tested, the data collected in each country and your preliminary findings.
 At this time you also should have a working thesis statement, or an argument that provides an answer to your research question.
 Explain what revisions you may have needed to make to your project design and why.
-Each group will turn in their progress report and 2-3 students will provide written feedback.
+Each group will present their progress reports to the class, and 2-3 students will lead a peer review feedback session for each group.
+The peer reviewers will also provide written feedback to the group based on the progress report circulated in advance of the class session.
 Due date: TBD